Vaginal Health Interventions for Community State Type (CST) 4

 • Antibiotics are the most commonly prescribed intervention if you are experiencing symptoms of BV.
 But you can combine an antibiotic treatment with probiotics, diet, and lifestyle changes to achieve the best possible results.

 • Probiotics are as effective against BV as antibiotics.
 The vaginal microbiome in healthy women is Lactobacillus dominated.
-Since most probiotics strains are selected from the genus Lactobacillus, using probiotics to treat or prevent vaginal infections is the logical choice.
+Since most probiotic strains are selected from the genus Lactobacillus, using probiotics to treat or prevent vaginal infections is the logical choice.

 • Do not use boric acid vaginal suppositories during pregnancy since this can have severe consequences.